beyondcode/laravel-dump-server/README.md

 This package will give you a dump server, that collects all your `dump` call outputs, so that it does not interfere with HTTP / API responses.

+> If you want to learn how to create reusable PHP packages yourself, take a look at my upcoming [PHP Package Development](https://phppackagedevelopment.com) video course.

 ## Installation

 You can install the package via composer: